evert-arias/Android-Network-Utility/README.md

-# android-network-utility
+# Android Network Utility
-Android kotlin library to detect the device's internet connection status
+Android kotlin library that provides useful information about the network